Updated on 21 December 2022

 Visitors on a Flaubert-themed pilgrimage to Pont-l’Evêque can stay at the nearby Domaine des Geffosses, the old farmhouse where Flaubert used to stay.

 CHATEAU-GAILLARD: Anyone visiting the impressive ruins of the medieval Château-Gaillard in Les Andelys would also be following in Flaubert’s footsteps.
 This town was where the writer’s closest school friend, Ernest Chevalier lived, and together they used to love exploring Richard the Lionheart’s castle and the surrounding countryside overlooking the River Seine.

 DEAUVILLE: Trouville-sur-Mer’s chic neighbour Deauville was where Flaubert inherited a large tract of farmland from his mother, which he then went on to sell to help pay the debts of his niece’s husband.
 The Villa Strassburger and the Deauville-la-Touques racecourse, both popular tourist attractions in their own right, now occupy the land where the old Flaubert farm once stood.

-2021 marks 200 years since the birth of Flaubert
+2021 markED 200 years since the birth of Flaubert

 Flaubert’s attachment to Normandy – in particular to Rouen, where he was born and did much of his writing – makes him an important figure in Normandy’s history.
-From April 2021 to June 2022, the region will host a varied programme of events to celebrate the bicentenary of Flaubert’s birth, including exhibitions, shows, dramatised walking tours and other educational activities, many of which will take place in the aforementioned towns that held particular importance for Flaubert.
+From April 2021 to June 2022, the region hosted a varied programme of events to celebrate the bicentenary of Flaubert’s birth, including exhibitions, shows, dramatised walking tours and other educational activities, many of which took place in the aforementioned towns that held particular importance for Flaubert.